Spectral networks and Fenchel-Nielsen coordinates: WKB spectral networks

 \subsection{A counterexample}

-We finish this section with the remark that not all spectral networks arise as WKB spectral networks.
-An illustrative example is given in Figure~\ref{fig:FNwithoutdifferential}.
-If it were possible to generate this spectral network by a quadratic differential, the lengths of the critical leaves would need to obey
+We finish this section by noting that not all spectral networks can arise as WKB spectral networks.
+A counterexample is given in Figure~\ref{fig:FNwithoutdifferential}.
+If this network were a WKB network $\cW(\varphi_2,0)$, then the $\varphi_2$-lengths of the critical leaves (measured by integrating $\sqrt{-\varphi_2}$) would obey

-Clearly, this is impossible for positive real parameters $m_1, \ldots, m_6$.\footnote{This example appears in \cite{HubbardMasur}, as an example of a measured foliation which cannot be generated by a quadratic differential.
+Clearly, this is impossible for positive real parameters $\ell_1, \ldots, \ell_6$.\footnote{This example appears in \cite{HubbardMasur}, as an example of a measured foliation which cannot be generated by a quadratic differential.
 Although the measured foliation is equivalent to one that can be generated by a quadratic differential, this is not the case for the associated spectral network.}

-\insfigscaled{FNwithoutdifferential}{0.7}{Left: example of a spectral network that cannot be generated by a quadratic differential.
-Right: critical leaves of the corresponding foliation. }
+\insfigscaled{FNwithoutdifferential}{0.7}{Left: a spectral network on a genus $2$ surface that cannot arise as a WKB network $\cW(\varphi_2, 0)$ for any $\varphi_2$.
+Right: critical leaves of the corresponding foliation.}